Are Priyanka Chopra & Nick Jonas Really Engaged?

 Aha!
 The third point of pop culture's engagement triangle is complete!
 According to a source in People, Priyanka Chopra and Nick Jonas are engaged.
 Chopra and Jonas have been dating for two months, having "coupled up" shortly after their dual appearance at the Met Gala.
 After Pete Davidson and Ariana Grande (Pariana) and Hailey Baldwin and Justin Bieber (Hailstin), they've officially made "summer 2018 celebrity engagements" a trend.
 Three's a trend, and — only semi-related but important — Three's Company deserves a reboot.

-Per People's source, Jonas shut down a Tiffany's store to purchase an engagement ring for Chopra.
+Per the People's source, Jonas shut down a Tiffany's store to purchase an engagement ring for Chopra.

 Advertisement